 Make Ahead Freezer Quiche Recipe (Vegetarian, Gluten Free Option)

-As always, if you make this vegetarian and gluten free animal style potatoes recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
+As always, if you make this vegetarian animal style potatoes recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
 I love seeing all your photos of my recipe recreations!

 Animal Style Breakfast Potatoes